tstromberg/tstromberg.github.io/content/posts/2022/openbsd-framework-laptop/index.md

 doas rcctl reload sndiod
 ```

-I couldn't get screen sharing to work in Google Meet in either Chrome or Firefox, but eventually made it function in Firefox by using:
+I couldn't get screen sharing to work in Google Meet in either Chrome or Firefox, but eventually made it function in Firefox by disabling the [pledge](https://man.openbsd.org/pledge.2) sandbox, as per the [mozilla-firefox port docs](https://openports.pl/path/www/mozilla-firefox):

 ```
+echo disable | doas tee /etc/firefox/pledge.gpu
+echo disable | doas tee /etc/firefox/pledge.content
+echo disable | doas tee /etc/firefox/pledge.main
+echo disable | doas tee /etc/firefox/pledge.rdd
 ```

-To keep Firefox from suddenly crashing, I needed to up the maximum memory limits for the wheel class in `/etc/login.conf`:
+To keep Firefox and other behemoths from suddenly crashing, I joined the `staff` group and increased the per-process memory limits in `/etc/login.conf`:

 ```
+staff:\
+	:datasize-cur=16G:\
+	:datasize-max=infinity:\
+	:maxproc-max=512:\
+	:maxproc-cur=256:\
+        :openfiles-cur=4096:\
+        :openfiles-max=8192:\
+	:stacksize-cur=32M:\
+	:ignorenologin:\
+	:requirehome@:\
+	:tc=default:
 ```

 To play music, I installed [ncspot](https://github.com/hrkfdn/ncspot), a terminal Spotify player.
 It seems that the Spotify web client doesn't work without DRM plugins that are not shipped in Chromium or Firefox.
-One quirk I needed to fix was corrupt output when launched from XFCE, which was addressed by adding `env TERM=xterm-256color LANG=en_US.UTF-8` to the ncspot launcher properties.
+One quirk I encountered was corrupt output when launched from XFCE, which can be fixed by adding `env TERM=xterm-256color LANG=en_US.UTF-8` to the launcher properties.

-I found in the end that most of the heartache in OpenBSD is related to one of two things:

-* Using software that isn't popular with other OpenBSD users: NodeJS, for instance.
-* The extremely paranoid security defaults

-## Current annoyances
+## Annoyances

+The current annoyances with my configuration are:

-* Fan control: The Framework laptop fans seem overactive in OpenBSD, especially given the CPU temperatures.
-Noticeable if you are in a videoconference call or building software.
+* Fan control: The laptop fan fans seem overactive in OpenBSD, especially given the normal temperature I've seen.
+This is noticeable when watching a video stream.

-* Chromium / Google Meet: I never did get screen sharing to work, receiving only the following error: "Can't share your screen: Sorry, an error has occurred when screensharing".
+* Chromium / Google Meet: I never did get screen sharing to work, receiving only the following error: "Can't share your screen: Sorry, an error has occurred when screensharing."
 I was able to get it to function in Firefox by disabling pledge.

 * Zoom: With Firefox, Zoom reports `Zoom is not supported on your operating system`, but can be accessed using a User-Agent switcher extension.
 With Chromium, it works, but reports `Your browser doesn't support using computer's Audio device`.

-* Editors: While NeoVim is good,
+* Editors: While NeoVim is good, I miss VSCode.
+Perhaps [code-server](https://github.com/coder/code-server) will work with some elbow grease.

-*
+* Cloud Native: Many common cloud-native tools only exist in a Linux-based universe.
+Don't expect Docker, Kubernetes, Podman, LIMA, kind, minikube, or ilk to function in OpenBSD.
+You can still build & push containers using [ko](https://github.com/google/ko) and sign containers using [cosign](github.com/sigstore/cosign/).

+## In Closing

+I found that most of the heartache in OpenBSD is related to one of two things:

+* Using software that isn't popular with other OpenBSD users: NodeJS, for instance.
+* Paranoid security defaults that can be overcome